schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

-# Using OpenMPI 4.1 on Hoffman2 Cluster
+# Using Open MPI 4.1 on Hoffman2 Cluster

 ```
 $ module load openmpi/4.1